Contrastive vision-language learning with paraphrasing and negation: Related Work

-Each of the above work has shown improvement over CLIP's performance using either paraphrased captions or negated captions in isolation, sometimes showing substantial performance gains depending on the choice of datasets.
-Our work builds on such papers but also addresses a harder problem: comprehensive performance improvements across the semantically diverse space of paraphrasing and negation together.
-Our goal is also to maintain CLIP's modularity and adopting a simple embedding projection, and to obtain as little as possible degradation of performance of the original CLIP without negation or paraphrasing.
+The above related work showed improvements over CLIP using either paraphrased captions or negated captions in isolation, sometimes showing substantial performance gains depending on the choice of datasets.
+Our work builds on such work but also addresses a harder problem: improvement across the semantically diverse space of paraphrasing and negation together.
+Our goal is also to maintain CLIP's modularity, adopting a simple embedding projection, and to obtain as little as possible degradation of performance of the original CLIP without negation or paraphrasing.
 We evaluate our approach on downstream image classification tasks in comparison with the closest related work investigating CLIP with negation alone \citep{singh2024learn} and with paraphrasing alone \citep{kim2024finetuning}.